Roman theology of victory

 The Roman theology of victory also referred to as Jovian theology is a concept that considered victory as a legitimator of a political power or a claimant's divine right to rule.
-It was invoked to support a political authority in the case of the failure or absence of traditional institutions.
+It is invoked to support a political authority in the case of the failure or absence of traditional institutions.

 Origin

 According to J. Rufus Fears, the theology of victory originated in the ancient Mediterranean world.
 There are sources that specifically consider it of Graeco-Roman origin.
 It was fundamental, for instance, in establishing Hellenistic monarchs such as Alexander the Great.

-The concept was inherited by the Romans during the third century and modified the concept their own way.
+The concept was inherited during the third century by the Romans, who modified the concept their own way.
 The theology of victory, thereafter, became associated with Rome with the way it was developed and embedded into the Roman imperial policy.
 Innovations were introduced beginning in Augustus' reign so that it was widely embraced by the time Commodus became the emperor.

 In Rome, the logic of the concept emphasized how felicitas (good fortune or luck) is granted to the victor, who demonstrated virtus or courage, manliness, and aggression.
 During the republican period, this virtue was equivalent to human characteristics such as "bravery", "manliness", and "valor".
 When Rome eased into the Principate, however, the felicitas connoted divine gift and formed part of the imperial theology of victory.
 The idea is that earthly authority depended on heavenly accord.
 It was the basis of the view that pax Romana (peace of Rome) mirrored pax deum (peace of the gods).

 Theology

 The theology of victory was used to legitimize political power once the traditional ways of sanctioning political power failed.
-Its efficacy drew from divine foundation since victory was considered an epiphany of the goddess Victory.
+Its efficacy drew from divine foundation since victory was considered an epiphany of the goddess Victoria.
 It held that successful conquest indicated a projection of supernatural gifts, legitimizing both sovereignty and divine status.

 The theology operates on the basis of felicitas.
 Gods granted this good fortune or luck to those who demonstrated virtus (the masculine virtue for courage, manliness, and aggression) in battle so that those who won in the conflict were perceived to have been granted excessive virtus.
 This meant that their victory manifested the god's choice of one potential ruling power or figure over another.

 Jupiter was a key figure to the Roman theology of victory.
 He was associated with the "religio-magical aspects of warfare, battle, and victory".
 His authority was the basis of military prowess and articulated in the tradition that all victory stemmed from Jupiter's providence.
 Using this propaganda cemented that stature of new emperor's such as Diocletian, particularly, among a restive Roman military and in an empire fresh from a bruising civil conflict.
 Coins commemorating Domitian also represented him as Jupiter's vice-regent on earth.
-He was depicted being crowned by Victory while holding Jupiter's thunderbolt in his right hand.
+He was depicted being crowned by Victoria while holding Jupiter's thunderbolt in his right hand.